 • • • •

-The former Tom Riddle’s sweeping statement that he and Harry Potter may have been the only Parselmouths to have ever attended Hogwarts since Slytherin, on the other hand, is almost certainly untrue.
+The former Tom Riddle’s sweeping statement that he and Harry Potter may have been the only Parselmouths to have ever attended Hogwarts since Slytherin, on the other hand, is not necessesarily true.
 Tom Riddle frequently makes false exaggerated statements in order to impress whoever he is speaking to.
 (Mm.
 Who does that remind us of?
 Er, no, not Albus.
 Albus already knows he’s impressive.
 His lies are typically for the purpose of concealing things.)

-Difficult as it is to imagine either Merope or Morfin Gaunt ever having attended Hogwarts, the probability is that they did at least attend up to the point of sitting the OWLs, for the Ministry of Magic did permit them both to bear wands.
+Difficult as it is to imagine either Merope or Morfin Gaunt ever having attended Hogwarts, the fact that the Ministry of Magic did permit them both to bear wands suggests otherwise.
 Indeed, Riddle’s statement was probably prompted by his actually having met Morfin Gaunt.
 I might have also concluded that that man had no schooling whatsoever.

 However, regardless of Riddle’s impressions of his uncle Morfin, the Gaunts are certainly listed in the books of wizarding families (i.e., genealogies) kept as references at Hogwarts, for that is where Riddle has to have found the information he used to trace his maternal grandfather.
 And, being listed, they were certainly sent Hogwarts letters when their names showed up on the enrollment list.
 We already also know that there is a fund which covers the requirements of students in financial need.
 Tom’s disdain of his mother’s family in itself is not convincing evidence to establish that they did not attend Hogwarts.